Thriving during the Covid-19 Pandemic (Updated 8.19.2022)

 Based on the latest guidance from the CDC, anyone who tests positive for Covid-19 is required to isolate for a full 5 days from the onset of symptoms, or, if asymptomatic, isolate for 5 days from the date of the positive test.
 A student who has tested positive for Covid-19 may return to school after five full days as long as the symptoms are resolving and the student has been fever free, without the use of fever-reducing medications, for 24 hours.

-If someone in the household tests positive for Covid-19, all family members are required to quarantine for five full days from the last exposure.
-The only exception to this quarantine period is for individuals who have received the vaccine AND booster.
+If someone in the household tests positive for Covid-19, students may return to school provided they wear a high-quality (N95 or better) mask for 10 full days.
 The CDC recommends testing on Day 5 following exposure.
 A negative test is not required to return to school.
+Use of the mask may be discontinued if a test on Day 5 is negative.
 However, if any symptoms are present following exposure, the student is not allowed to return to school until the quarantine time, from symptom onset, is complete.

 This data aligns with research shared by CDC experts in a recent opinion piece published in the Journal of the American Medical Association — a peer-reviewed medical journal published by the American Medical Association.
 The article states that “there has been little evidence that schools have contributed meaningfully to increased community transmission”.